$75 Find Cheap Flights from Oregon to North America

 • What are the most popular destinations in North America?

 Based on KAYAK flight searches, the most popular destination is Las Vegas (12% of total searches to North America).
-The next most popular destinations are Los Angeles (10%) and New York (9%).
-Searches for flights to Denver (5%), to Dallas (4%) and to San Francisco (4%) are also popular.
+The next most popular destinations are New York (10%) and Los Angeles (9%).
+Searches for flights to Denver (5%), to San Francisco (5%) and to Washington, D.C.
+(4%) are also popular.

 Reviews of the top 3 airlines serving from Oregon to North America